Play the dominant seventh chord on ukulele

 The dominant seventh chord adds a minor seventh (10 semitones) to the major triad.
 C7 = C-E-G-B♭, G7 = G-B-D-F. The tritone formed between the third and seventh (E-B♭ in C7) creates dissonance requiring resolution.
 The fifth is often omitted in tight voicings.

-Dominant Seventh chord diagram on ukulele - Open position
+Example of Dominant Seventh chord position on ukulele

 Styles